belladu0201/Beibei_Du_Week-2-Rust-Mini-Project/Week9_Rust-Mini_project/README.md

 This is a Rust program that calculates the number of days until a target date.
 It uses the `chrono` library to handle dates and times.

+# Motivation

+I created this application because I wanted to know how many days were left until the last day of our class, that is April 18, 2023.
+However, I realized that it could be used for many other countdown purposes, such as counting down to a birthday, a vacation, or a project deadline.
+Users can set the countdown to be any date, with a countdown in seconds, minutes, hours, days, weeks, months, or years.
+All things can be set manually depending on the needs.

 ## How to Run

 1. Install Rust by following the instructions at https://www.rust-lang.org/tools/install.